What Fumio Kishida's premiership means for Japan | DW | 29.09.2021

 "Companies with many suppliers should pay attention," said Junichi Makino, chief economist of the brokerage firm SMBC Nikko.

-Kishida's other ideas also call for a strong expansionary fiscal policy, including a university endowment fund of 10 trillion yen for research and technology development, and his future concept of a "digital garden city state concept" that seeks to bring out the vitality of rural areas through the use of advanced technologies.
+Kishida's other ideas also call for a strong expansionary fiscal policy, including a university endowment fund of 10 trillion yen for research and technology development, and his future concept of a "digital garden city state concept" that seeks to boost rural areas through the use of advanced technologies.

 In a bid to fulfill environmental pledges and ensure climate neutrality by 2050, Kishida calls for a "realistic assessment" for restarting and building new nuclear reactors.